Particular/docs.particular.net/transports/index.md

 ## Community run transports

-There are several community run transports that can be seen on the full list of [Extensions](/components#transports).
+There are several community run transports that can be seen in the full list of [extensions](/components#transports).

 ## WebSphereMQ